-- Red onion – 1, diced
+- Red onion – 1 diced

-- Tomato – 2 medium, diced
+- Tomato – 2 medium diced

-- Garlic – 2 cloves, chopped roughly
+- Garlic – 2 cloves chopped roughly

 - Curry leaves – 1 sprig

-- Coriander leaves – ½ cup, shredded
+- Coriander leaves – ½ cup shredded

 - Turmeric powder – ¼ tsp

 - Cumin powder – ¼ tsp

 - Vegetable oil – 2 tbsp

 - Salt – to taste